An official website of the European Union. See all European Institutions

 Mauritius is among the six African countries benefitting from the SWITCH Africa Green initiative which is implemented by United Nations Environment Programme (UNEP) and funded by the EU.
 The objective is to achieve sustainable development by engaging in transition towards an inclusive green economy, based on sustainable consumption and production patterns, while generating growth, creating decent jobs and reducing poverty.
 Six projects have been retained for funding for Mauritius including three projects in Rodrigues.
 The Policy Support Component of the Switch Africa Green Programme has supported the elaboration a Country Implementation Plan (CIP) which details the priority sectors, namely, Agriculture, Manufacturing, Tourism with Energy, Water, Eco-innovation, Eco-labelling and Sustainable Trade as cross-cutting issues.
 The main recommendations of the CIP pertain to gaps in the enabling legal, regulatory and institutional frameworks, and the potential for more economic incentives to drive the desired shift towards green businesses.

-Our partnership with the Republic of Mauritius in culture includes innovative initiatives that promote various forms of arts, for instance the Festival PassePortes of living arts and the Ephemeral Art Exhibition organised under the patronage of the President of the Republic.
+Our partnership with the Republic of Mauritius in culture includes innovative initiatives that promote various forms of arts.
 The objective is to make art accessible to all, and to encourage creators, in particular amongst the young.